 \section{Subsystem temperature with alternate p-distances}

-In the main text we showed there was an explicit $p$-distance dependence for the full eigenstate temperature, and stated that we found no similar dependence for the subsystem temperature, due to the norm used now being a semi-norm.
-In Figure.$~$\ref{fig:p2eth_meanmin} we show results for the Schatten 2-norm (Hilbert-Schmidt norm).
-The general scaling results that we find are the same as those obtained for the trace norm in the main text.
+In the main text, we showed there was an explicit $p$-distance dependence for the full eigenstate temperature, and stated that we found no similar dependence for the subsystem temperature.
+In Fig.$~$\ref{fig:p2eth_meanmin} we show results for the Schatten 2-norm (Hilbert-Schmidt norm).
+The scaling results that we find are generally the same as those obtained for $p=1$.
 The only exception that we found was the $p=\infty$ distance (the operator norm), which resulted in a gap in $\beta_{S}$ around $\beta=0$.
-Meaning that $\beta_{S}$ was never close to $\beta_{C}$ where $\beta_{C}$ was near zero.
+Thus, in this case, $\beta_{S}$ was never close to $\beta_{C}$ where $\beta_{C}$ was near zero.